Skip to main content

 What was the transition like, from working in the league office to joining a franchise?

 It’s a lot of learning and unlearning.
 People really don’t understand how uniquely different it is working for a league and working for a team.
-When working for a league, you’re approaching it from a governing perspective, looking at what teams can and cannot do based off compliance of league rules and constitution and bylaws of the collective bargaining agreement (CBA).
+When working for a league, you’re approaching it from a governing perspective, looking at what teams can and cannot do based off compliance of league rules, constitution and bylaws, and the collective bargaining agreement (CBA).
 Enforcing rules and making sure the teams are in compliance with them so the integrity of the game isn’t impacted is a high priority.
 When working for a team, there are several goals.
 The first is you want to generate revenue.
 The second, you want to win games -- which can help generate revenue.
 And third, you want to entertain your fans and present a good product.

 Joining the Tennessee Titans was completely different.
 I had to take off that governing hat and put on my team player hat.
 It almost took a season to adjust, because the role I had with the league was one in which I fined players for policy violations.
 I was on the other side of the table, representing the NFL against clubs and players.
 So coming into a team environment, I had to lean into being a team player and have people receive me that way.